usegalaxy-eu/ena-upload-cli/README.md

                         data for submission
   --center CENTER_NAME  specific to your Webin account --tool TOOL_NAME      Specify the name of the tool this submission is done with.
-  --webin_id WEBIN_ID   the usermane of your Webin account --password PASSWORD   the password of your Webin account --secret SECRET       .secret file containing the password of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
+  --secret SECRET       .secret file containing the password of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
   --vir                 Flag to use the viral sample template.
 ```

-Mandatory arguments: --action, --center, --webin_id, --password or --secret.
+Mandatory arguments: --action, --center, --tool and --secret.

 ### ENA Webin

 A Webin can be made [here](https://www.ebi.ac.uk/ena/submit/sra/#home) if you don't have one already.
 The *--webin_id* parameter makes use of the full username looking like: `Webin-XXXXX`.
 Visit [Webin online](https://www.ebi.ac.uk/ena/submit/webin) to check on your submissions or [dev Webin](https://wwwdev.ebi.ac.uk/ena/submit/webin) to check on test submissions.

-### The password parameter
+### The .secret.yml file

-To avoid exposing you password through the terminal history, it is recommended to make use of a `.secret` file, containing your password on the first line.
-Use instead of the *--password* parameter in the ena-upload-cli tool the *--secret* parameter to specify the location of the .secret file.
+To avoid exposing your credentials through the terminal history, it is recommended to make use of a `.secret.yml` file, containing your password and username keywords.

 ### dev instance